 CONCEPT AND DESIGN FOR BOTANICAL SHOWCASE IN OLIVE PASSAGE: Nikolina Jelavić Mitrović / BLACK ROOM DISPLAY PANEL DESIGN: Nikolina Jelavić Mitrović / MUSEUM’S VISUAL IDENTITY: Luka Predragović / AUDIO INSTALLATIONS: Nora Turato / FURNITURE, SHOWCASES AND CURTAINS DESIGN: Svjetlana Despot, Data by Despot

 GENERAL CONTRACTOR: Radnik d.d., Križevci / MAIN SUPERVISING ENGINEER: Davor Matika, DE FINNI d.o.o. / SITE MANAGER ENGINEER: Zvonko Kunović / HEAD OF CONSTRUCTION: Ivica Pejić / MAIN SUPERVISING ENGINEER COLLABORATORS: Amir Jelača, Vlado Glavaš, Milan Marić

 Museum of Apoxyomenos is located in the Kvarner palace, on the waterfront in the Town of Mali Lošinj, Croatia.
 It will be a permanent home for the statue of Apoxyomenos.
 After the discovery, than long restoration followed by presentation in a great number of Croatian cities as well as major world museums, the bronze sculpture of a young athlete returned to Lošinj, to his new home.

-Anel Hasić, Specialist for technical support and maintenance
+Anel Hasić, Specialist for technical support, maintenance and safety

 Nikola Andrijčić, Museum technician